 Alternative Breaks were founded as an alternative to the typical spring break experience.
 We believe the use of alcohol takes away from our goal of being fully present and engaged in our program activities.
 Alcohol use may adversely affect group dynamics, participant safety, the local host community, the university, and the national alternative break student movement.

 As members of the alternative breaks organization, Break Away, we adhere to the specific quality components prescribed that build a strong and meaingful community engagement experience for our students and partners.
-Our policy of encouraging "Full Engagement" includes being Alcohol & Drug-Free.
+Our policy of encouraging "Full Engagement" includes being Alcohol and Drug Free.
 Each leader and participant sign a contract agreeing to this component and pledges to abstain from alcohol and drugs for the duration of the Alternative Break program.